BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 For the duration of the Scenario, Helm has the Terror special rule.

-**PARTICIPANTS**

-Good: Helm Hammerhand, Wraith of the Hornburg.

-Evil: 1 Hill Tribes Chieftain; 24 Hill Tribesmen: 2 with no additional equipment, 2 with light shield, 2 with flaming brand, 2 with flaming brand and light shield, 4 with spear, 4 with two-handed weapon, 8 with bow.

 ![](../media/scenarios/war_of_the_rohirrim/wrath_of_the_hammerhand.jpg)

 ---

 ## BEASTS OF THE LONG WINTER

+**PARTICIPANTS**

+Good: Héra, Daughter of Helm; Helm Hammerhand, Wraith of the Hornburg.

+Evil: Shank; Wrot; Snow Troll.

 **LAYOUT**